NovemberChopin/machine-learning/ML-Stanford University/week1-(1)Introduction.md

 ## ML-Introduction

+**The article contains the markdown math formula.
+Check out the need to install the [MathJax Plugin for Github](<https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related>) browser plugin on github.**

 ### Supervised Learning

 In supervised learning, we are given a data set and already know what our correct output should look like, having the idea that there is a relationship between the input and the output.